-If you choose to use the standard mileage rate, you are considered to have chosen not to use the depreciation methods discussed later.
-This is because the standard mileage rate includes an allowance for depreciation that is not expressed in terms of years.
+You must make the choice to use the standard mileage rate by the due date (including extensions) of your return.
+You cannot revoke the choice.
+However, in later years, you can switch from the standard mileage rate to the actual expenses method.
 If you change to the actual expenses method in a later year, but before your car is fully depreciated, you have to estimate the remaining useful life of the car and use straight line depreciation.

-For more information about depreciation included in the standard mileage rate, see Exception under Methods of depreciation under Depreciation Deduction, later
+For more information about depreciation included in the standard mileage rate, see Exception under Methods of depreciation under Depreciation Deduction, later.